OXID-eSales/gdpr-optin-module/README.md

 ### Compatibility

-* master module branch for shop master
+* b-7.0.x module branch for shop branch 7.0.x
 * b-6.x module branch for shop compilation: 6.2 and up to 6.3.x
 * b-2.2.x module branch for shop compilation: 6.0.2 and up to 6.1.x
 * v1.x module branch for shop compilation: 5.3.7/4.10.7 or above